evmos/evmos/docs/quickstart/run_node.md

 hazlord keys add $KEY
 ```

-To export your evmos key as an Ethereum private key (for use with [Metamask](./../guides/keys-wallets/metamask) for example):
+To export your hazlor key as an Ethereum private key (for use with [Metamask](./../guides/keys-wallets/metamask) for example):

 ```bash
 hazlord keys unsafe-export-eth-key $KEY